vitessio/website/content/zh/docs/reference/vreplication.md

   expressions in which case, vitess will create a rolled up version of the source table which can be used for realtime analytics.
 * **Backfilling lookup vindexes**: VReplication can be used to backfill a newly created lookup vindex.
-Workflows can be built manage the switching from a backfill mode to the vindex itself keeping it up-to-date.
+Workflows can be built to manage the switching from a backfill mode to the vindex itself keeping it up-to-date.
 * **Schema deployment**: We can use VReplication to recreate the workflow performed by gh-ost and thereby support zero-downtime schema deployments